openstack/manila/doc/source/devref/huawei_nas_driver.rst

 - `UserPassword` is a password of an administrator.
 - `StoragePool` is a name of a storage pool to be used.
 - `AllocType` is the file system space allocation type, optional value is "Thick" or "Thin".
+- `SectorSize` is the size of the disk blocks, optional value can be "4", "8", "16", "32" or "64",
+  and the units is KB.
+If "sectorsize" is configured in both share_type and xml file, the value of sectorsize in the share_type will be used.
+If "sectorsize" is configured in neither share_type nor xml file, huawei storage backends will provide a default value(64) when creating a new share.
 - `WaitInterval` is the interval time of querying the file system status.
 - `Timeout` is the timeout period for waiting command execution of a device to complete.